kparc/kcc/README.md

 * `\t:n expr` benchpress an expression `n` times, result is in milliseconds

-Although this is still a small part of k operator arsenal, if you can do `quicksort` with this much, you can do a lot more.
+Although this is still a small part of 𝒌 operator arsenal, if you can do `quicksort` with this much, you can do a lot more.
 And then add vector arithmetic, and then take everything to the power of 6 adverbs.

 -------------------